lichendust/souschef/readme.md

 If you are using Windows with the Subsystem for Linux, you'll still need to use the Windows build of Sous Chef and install Windows Python for BAT.
 Mixing a Windows copy of Blender with WSL Python and Sous Chef *can work*, but the spaghetti of path mixing is untenable as a maintainer and infuriating to set up correctly for a user.

 I strongly recommend against it and will not aid you in supporting it, but it is technically possible.
 (Hint: Linux `souschef` and Python + BAT, with Windows Blender in the project configuration.
 Good luck!)

+## Todo

+- Scene defaults in project-level config.
+A small block of resolution/format/frame-ranges/render-levels, etc. that the project manager can label: "previz", "low_quality" "final_dcp", etc.
+- The original creator's hostname should appear in orders.

 [^1]: The very first version of Sous Chef was born out of the fact that I had a project stuck on proxy rigs in 2.93 but wanted to take advantage of Cycles X during the 3.0 transition.
 I could work in 2.93 and render in 3.0 without worrying about accidentally breaking files or opening them in the wrong version and clattering the rigs.
 This was during that 3.0-3.2 phase where proxy conversions just made everything worse.
 It's less relevant now, but still a useful feature.